thoregan/react-redux-universal-starter/README.md

 ```

 ## How routes are managed:
 We managed routes with react-routes, inside 'shared/routes.jsx'.
 Refer to [React-router].

+#### Lazy loading
 You can use lazy loading by calling getComponent and require.ensure instead of component.
 ``` js
     <Route